This post is about me, Ginette…

 I’m not an activist, I haven’t reached my full bloom yet!

 Sure, we practice the 3R’s; reuse, reduce, recycle.
 Yet, the importance of preserving the ecological and environmental balance is sometimes lost on me.
-And now as Gord and I prepare for our round-the-world trip and eventual downsizing of our home, I’m reminded of how much stuff we’ve accumulated/consumed over the years.
-The concept of travelling with all our needs for one-year stuffed in our backpack makes me realise how much needless stuff we own–things to make our daily lives more enjoyable but rarely used.
+And now as Gord and I prepare for our round-the-world trip and eventual downsizing of our home, I’m reminded of how much stuff we’ve accumulated over the years.
+The concept of travelling with all our needs for one-year stuffed in our backpack makes me realise how much unnecessary stuff we own–things to make our daily lives more enjoyable but rarely used.

 “Earth provides enough to satisfy every man’s needs, but not every man’s greed.” – Mahatma Gandhi